 Such meticulous genome editing features enable easier and faster modeling of malignant diseases, which holds a promise of accelerating translational research.
-One possibility this technology offers is the formation of personalized platforms, i.e. creation of specific models that will mimic distinct presentation of malignant diseases and test drug susceptibility.
+One possibility this technology offers is the formation of personalized platforms, i.e. creation of specific models that will mimic the distinct presentation of malignant diseases and test drug susceptibility.

-The inherent plasticity and modularity of the CRISPR/Cas9 technology has resulted in the rise of many genome engineering applications, the majority of which have been successfully executed in cell culture systems.
+The inherent plasticity and modularity of the CRISPR/Cas9 technology have resulted in the rise of many genome engineering applications, the majority of which have been successfully executed in cell culture systems.
 A significant proportion of these are currently being adapted for their use in vivo.

 Naturally, editing of the genome via CRISPR-based technology is not without concerns and disadvantages.
 Two major challenges at the moment are off-target effects (which is perhaps the biggest concern) and certain obstacles in delivery (one disadvantage is the size of the Cas9 protein).

-In order minimize aforementioned off-target effects of CRISPR/Cas9 system, a modified system that employs truncated guide RNAs (abbreviated as tru-gRNAs) was developed and validated.
+In order to minimize the aforementioned off-target effects of CRISPR/Cas9 system, a modified system that employs truncated guide RNAs (abbreviated as tru-gRNAs) was developed and validated.
 Its usage resulted in a decrease of unwanted off-target effects, without compromising their target efficiency.